 Well, my son came up with something amazing.
 Over three months, he looked up images daily of Slappy on his iPad.
 He would peep at the image and then look away.
 He would gradually move onto uploading an image and zooming in on Slappy’s cheek and just would study this area for five minutes.
 The same process with his eyes, the nose, the lips….etc.
 Bit by bit my son would examine the image of Slappy.
 He went at his own pace to analyse his fear so this way he was in control of the situation.

 My son watched a video of how the dummy was made, and from the video, he finally had reassurance that the dummy was not real.
 He was prepared and ok to watch the second movie.
 We did so, and he was ok with Slappy.

 He now has a Slappy costume and a Goosebumps board game.
 He even creates Slappy inspired artwork!

 One of my son’s special interests used to be Little Big Planet, in particular Sackboy.

-I mean for a very long time he was fixated with this, but now the irony is that one of his fears is now what he has an intense obsession with.
+I mean for an exceedingly long time he was fixated with this, but now the irony is that one of his fears is now what he has an intense obsession with.
 A special interest is different from something he just likes.
 It takes over his life.
 It is kind of strange for me now as I can’t believe that I am saying this, but I miss the Sackboy days.

 If you would have told me years ago that my son would be fixated with a ventriloquist dummy?
 I would have said not a chance!

-I am so proud that he has overcome a fear, however now it is all about Slappy.
+Lastly, I am so proud that he has overcome a fear, however now it is all about Slappy.
 I am working on balancing my son enjoying his new VIP guest while ensuring that he is entertaining other things throughout the day.